stormageddon/watchdog/README.md

 If you do not have the above installed, please install those first.

+Watchdog can be downloaded [here](http://stormageddon.github.io).
+Download the proper binary for your operating system and then run the Watchdog executable/application.
+That's all there is to it!

+## Developing for Watchdog
+The process hasn't been streamlined very well yet, but that's on the to-do list.
+The process below is what is currently necessary to build and run Watchdog yourself.

+1. Ensure the dependencies listed above are installed
-1. Clone the repository with `git clone git@github.com:stormageddon/watchdog.git`
+2. Clone the repository with `git clone git@github.com:stormageddon/watchdog.git`
-2. navigate into the watchdog project
+3. navigate into the watchdog project
-3. Run `npm install` to install the dependencies.
+4. Run `npm install` to install the dependencies.

-You are now set to begin using Watchdog!

-## To run Watchdog
-Simply run `npm start <Your Twitch Username>` in the watchdog directory.
-It's really that easy!

-If you want to make it even easier to see who's online, you can create an alias within your .bashrc, .zshrc, or the config of whatever shell you use.
-The best way to alias watchdog is to begin running it in a separate shell by using the following alias command:

-`alias watchdog="(cd <path to watchdog root directory>; npm start <Your Twitch Username>)"`

-Then you can just run `watchdog` in your terminal and Watchdog will launch.
+5. Download the correct [Electron source code package](https://github.com/atom/electron/releases) for your system.
+6. Compile all of the .coffee files in Watchdog to .js files
+7. Rename `Watchdog` directory to `app`
+8. Copy `app` directory to your Electron installation directory (see Electrons [distribution docs](http://electron.atom.io/docs/v0.28.0/tutorial/application-distribution/) for where you should put the directory for your operating system)
+9. Now you should finally be able to run Watchdog

 ## Current status
 Watchdog is in the very early stages of development.
-At this point in time, all it will do is display a list of the channels that you watch that are currently streaming.
-It also displays a notification if another of your followed streamers begins streaming.